Have you exercised today?

 Exercising regularly is not just a matter of better scheduling or more willpower.
 It’s accessibility, privacy, convenience, affordability, and a host of other concerns that just make it feel impossible.

 One woman who is really lowering the barriers is Michele Mehl of Excy.
 She’s created a full-body cycling device that is so convenient and effective, the only resistance you’ll feel is coming from the machine.

 We asked Michele to explain why fitness is so important, and how she’s helping women achieve their best selves.

 According to Michele, “The scientific benefits of exercise–slower aging, better mood, less chronic pain, preventing disease–are real, measurable and almost immediate.”
 She’s right.
 When it comes to midlife, studies have shown that midlife fitness may be associated with the compression of morbidity in older age.
-Translation: motion is lotion for the joints in midlife and is instrumental in helping us live with less disease, less pain, and fewer illnesses.
+Translation: motion is lotion for the joint pains in midlife and is instrumental in helping us live with less disease, less pain, and fewer illnesses.

 In fact, research shows that regular exercise helps with chronic disease prevention and management, Michele says, even when someone is going through cancer treatment and living with other conditions like Parkinson’s disease, multiple sclerosis, Alzheimer’s disease, and osteoporosis.